1

 How do you become a caption writer?

 To become a caption writer, you typically need strong writing and editing skills, proficiency with captioning tools or software, and a good understanding of timing and accuracy.
-Many employers prefer candidates with a background in journalism, communications, or related fields, and some roles may require certification or training in captioning standards.
+Many employers prefer candidates with experience in transcription, closed captioning, or related fields, and some may require certification or training in captioning standards.
+Building a portfolio of captioning work can also improve job prospects.

 What Does a Caption Writer Do?